JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

 In the first scenario, the toolwindow is registered in *plugin.xml* using the `<toolWindow>` extension point.
 The extension point attributes specify all the data which is necessary to display the toolwindow button:

-*  The ID of the toolwindow (corresponds to the text displayed on the toolwindow button)
+*  The `id` of the toolwindow (corresponds to the text displayed on the toolwindow button)

-*  The anchor, meaning the side of the screen on which the toolwindow is displayed ("left", "right" or "bottom")
+*  The `anchor`, meaning the side of the screen on which the toolwindow is displayed ("left", "right" or "bottom")

-*  The "secondary" attribute, specifying whether the toolwindow is displayed in the primary or the secondary group
+*  The `secondary` attribute, specifying whether the toolwindow is displayed in the primary or the secondary group

-*  The icon to display on the toolwindow button (13x13 pixels)
+*  The `icon` to display on the toolwindow button (13x13 pixels)

 In addition to that, you specify the *factory class*  - the name of a class implementing the [ToolWindowFactory](upsource:///platform/platform-api/src/com/intellij/openapi/wm/ToolWindowFactory.java)